loxilb-io/loxilbdocs/docs/ha-deploy.md

 ![setup](photos/loxilb-k8s-arch-LoxiLB-HA-L2-1.drawio.svg)

 Kubernetes uses a cluster with 2 Master Nodes and 2 Worker Nodes, all the nodes use the same 192.168.80.0/24 subnet.
 In this scenario, loxilb will be deployed as a DaemonSet in all the master nodes.
 And, kube-loxilb will be deployed as Deployment.

 ### Ideal for use when
   1. Clients and end-points need to be in same-subnet.
   2. Clients and svc VIP need to be in same-subnet  (end-points may be in different networks).
-  3. Simpler to deploy.
+  3. Simpler deployment is desired.

 ### Roles and Responsiblities for kube-loxilb:
   * Choose CIDR from local subnet.
   * Choose SetRoles option so it can choose active loxilb pod.
   * Monitors loxilb's health and elect new master on failover.
   * Sets up loxilb in one-arm svc mode towards end-points.

 #### Configuration options
 ```